UPPMAX/UPPMAX-documentation/docs/courses_workshops/courses_workshops.md

 [Bianca In-Depth Workshop/Hackathon: <br> Improve Your Handling of Sensitive Research Data <br> _May 23_](bianca_intermediate.md){ .md-button .md-button--primary }

-!!! warning "Below here, the dates get more incertain"
+!!! warning "Below here, the dates get more uncertain..."

     > It is difficult to make predictions, especially about the future.
     >